festivaldev/webstone/README.md

 Remote control your Redstone contraptions using WebSockets.

 ## Background
-This mod is inspired by a [YouTube video](https://www.youtube.com/watch?v=99Hd5Lh69T4) of Fundy, in which he briefly shows a custom Redstone block that can be controlled via a browser.
+This mod is inspired by a [YouTube video](https://www.youtube.com/watch?v=99Hd5Lh69T4) by Fundy, in which he briefly shows a custom Redstone block that can be controlled via a browser.
 This part of the video never got released as a standalone mod, so this is where Webstone comes in.

 ## Usage
 The mod opens up a [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) server on port 4321, which then lets you connect with any WebSocket client (like [this one](https://github.com/festivaldev/webstone/tree/webui) - or the hosted client at [http://webstone.festival.tf](http://webstone.festival.tf)) to toggle registered blocks or change their output signal strength.